mahmoodahmad100/php-cli-tool/README.md

 a basic CLI tool

 ## Getting Started
-in the `terminal` navigate to the root directory and then run the following command:
+In the `terminal` navigate to the root directory and then run the following command:

+`composer install`

+You can **Now** add the string by running the following command

 `php cli.php string='your string shoud be here'`